AngelAuraMC/angelauramc.github.io/markdown/about/MODS-UNSUPPORTED.md

 # Unsupported Mods and Clients (+ Workarounds/Fixes)
-Not everything that works on PC works on PojavLauncher.
+Not everything that works on PC works on AngelAuraAmethyst.
 Below is a non-exhaustive list of mods that **may** not work, along with fixes or workarounds.

 ## Performance Mods + Shaders

 - [Sodium](https://modrinth.com/mod/sodium)
 	- [GL4ES Patch](https://www.mediafire.com/folder/n004fh6pxuxk8/Sodium_1.17%2B)
 	- 0.5.x and later does not work without disabling the terrain optimization mixins.
 It's not recommended and therefore isn't faster than Vanilla/Optifine